Owyhee River Kayaking Expeditionary Trip

-If you are looking for that next expeditionary trip on a remote river that gets you away from crowd and puts you in your own world, the newly protected Owyhee River, with expert ROW Adventure guides should be next on your list.
+If you are looking for a world-class expeditionary trip on a remote river that gets you away from crowd and connects you with the natural world in an intimate way, a trip on the Owyhee River, with expert ROW Adventure guides, should be next on your list.
 Come enjoy this majestic, protected area filled with wildlife and beautiful scenery.
 This kayaking trip offers one of the most remote, awesome wilderness kayak vacations in the entire nation.

 Images & Videos

 The Upper Owyhee, mostly contained in the states of Nevada and Idaho, offers one of the most remote, awesome wilderness river trips in the entire North American Continent.
 There are two different sections of the upper river that we float.
 Both trips are limited to ten guests and five guides.

 - 7 Days

 - 73 Miles